 Through its ownership of a majority of the Company's voting stock and the provisions set forth in our Certificate of Incorporation, Bylaws and the Stockholders Agreement, GE has the ability to designate and elect a majority of the Company's directors.
-As a result of GE's ownership of a majority of the voting power of Common Stock, the Company is a "controlled company" as defined in NYSE listing rules and, therefore, is not subject to NYSE requirements that would otherwise require the Company to have (i) a majority of independent directors, (ii) a nominating committee composed solely of independent directors, and (iv) director nominees selected, or recommended for the Board's selection, either by a majority of the independent directors or a nominating committee composed solely of independent directors or a nominating committee composed solely of independent directors.
+As a result of GE's ownership of a majority of the voting power of Common Stock, the Company is a "controlled company" as defined in NYSE listing rules and, therefore, is not subject to NYSE requirements that would otherwise require the Company to have (i) a majority of independent directors, (ii) a nominating committee composed solely of independent directors, (iii) the compensation of its executive officers determined by a majority of the independent directors or a compensation committee composed solely of independent directors or a nominating committee composed solely of the independent directors or a nominating committee composed solely of the independent directors or a nominating committee composed solely of the independent directors or a nominating committee composed solely of the independent directors or a nominating committee composed solely of the independent directors or a nominating committee composed solely of independent directors.

 In the event that GE ceases to control a majority of the Company's voting power, the Company will no longer be a "controlled company".
-Under the NYSE listing rules, a company that ceases to be a controlled company must comply with the independent board committee requirements as they relate to the nominating and corporate governance and compensation committees on the following phase-in schedule: (1) one independent committee member at the time it ceases to be a controlled company, (2) a majority of independent committee members within 90 days of the date it ceases to be a controlled company and (3) all independent committee members within one year of the date it ceases to be a controlled company.
+Under the NYSE listing rules, a company that ceases to be a controlled company must comply with the independent board committee requirements as they relate to the nominating and corporate governance and compensation committees on the following phase-in schedule: (1) one independent committee member at the time it ceases to be a controlled company, (2) a majority of independent committee members within 90 days of the date it ceases to be a controlled company and (3) all independent committee members within one year of the date it ceases to be a controlled company to company.
 Additionally, NYSE listing rules provide a 12-month phase-in period from the date a company ceases to be a controlled company to comply with the majority independent board requirement.